 The second stage is where the actual data profiling process takes place.
 It is an interactive process of analyzing data between the user and the software to discover the true structure and quality of the data.
 The generated by the Cloud Data Profiling, allow them to arrive at a model that is compatible with the source data and also relevant for business.
 Data analysts can perform various analysis models by combining data profiling with data quality rules, address verification, cleansing and standardization rules.

 Several companies use data profiling to improve data quality within applications and business processes as a whole.
 But this process fails to achieve long-term data quality improvement as the entire organization might not be employing it properly.
 Data quality issue requires an enterprise-wide approach.
 By empowering business analysts, and Managers, Daton allows ownership of the data quality process so that the business can maximize the return on trusted data.

-Enterprises who are involved in application modernization, data integration, data migration, or data consolidation methods, should have a thorough understanding of the data sources.
-Major benefits of Data profiling are:
+Enterprises that are involved in application modernization, data integration, data migration, or data consolidation methods, should have a thorough understanding of the data sources.
+The major benefits of Data profiling are:

 - Accurate source system knowledge

 - Facilitates dynamic application modernization, data integration, and migration.

 - Promotes the integration of multiple data sources